Elon Musk Says COVID-19 Testing ‘Bogus’ After Receiving Different Results

 When asked by another Twitter user if he thought this was behind the rise in COVID-19 cases in the United States in past weeks, he suggested that “if it’s happening to me, it’s happening to others.”
 Musk added that he got the tests done because he experienced the symptoms of a “typical cold.”

-According to a Daily Mail report, the U.S. Food and Drug Administration recommended that any negative tests from Becton Dickinson should be followed up by a PCR (olymerase chain reaction) test, which usually takes around 24 hours to produce results.
-The 15-minute BD nasal swab tests, when negative, “do not preclude infection and should not be used as the sole basis for treatment,” the FDA said.
+According to a Daily Mail report, the U.S. Food and Drug Administration recommended that any negative tests from Becton Dickinson should be followed up by a PCR (polymerase chain reaction) test, which usually takes around 24 hours to produce results.
+The 15-minute BD nasal swab tests, when negative, “do not preclude infection and should not be used as the sole basis for treatment,” the FDA stated.

 Musk said he was waiting for PCR test results from different laboratories.
-According to Business Insider, it is not the first time the 49-year-old downplays the efficacy of the testing system, as well as the gravity of the coronavirus pandemic.
-Back in July, the tech entrepreneur even went as far as saying that there were a ” ridiculous number of false positive [COVID-19] tests.”
+According to Business Insider, it is not the first time the 49-year-old downplayed the efficacy of the testing system, as well as the gravity of the coronavirus pandemic.
+In July, the tech entrepreneur even went as far as saying that there were a “ridiculous number of false positive [COVID-19] tests.”

 “This is a big part of why C19 positive tests are going up while hospitalizations & mortality are declining,” he tweeted back then, as per Business Insider.

-The COVID-19 pandemic broke new national records on Thursday, with 160,000 new cases recorded, the New York Times reported.
-Dr. Anthony Fauci, the country’s lead infectious diseases expert, said that the coronavirus will not be a pandemic for “a lot longer,” according to The Inquisitr.
+The COVID-19 pandemic broke new national records on Thursday, with 160,000 new cases recorded, The New York Times reported.
+However, Dr. Anthony Fauci, the country’s lead infectious diseases expert, said that the coronavirus will not be a pandemic for much longer, according to The Inquisitr.

-He said that he’s waiting for PCR tests — the gold-standard for COVID-19 — from separate labs.
-“Results will take about 24 hours,” he added.

-When asked by a Twitter user if this is why there had been a major spike in cases, Musk said: “If it’s happening to me, it’s happening to others.”